 Prior to the completion of this offering, we expect to enter into an indemnification agreement with each of our directors and executive officers.
 The indemnification agreement will provide our directors and executive officers with contractual rights to the indemnification and expense advancement rights provided under our bylaws, as well as contractual rights to additional indemnification as provided in the indemnification agreement.

 Market Listing

-We intend to apply to list our common stock on the NASDAQ Global Market under the symbol "GOGO."
+We have been approved to list our common stock on the NASDAQ Global Select Market under the symbol "GOGO."

 Transfer Agent and Registrar